 This is the only official app with questions set by the DVSA - the people who write the actual tests.
 The layout isn't quite as polished or stylish as the Theory Test Pro, otherwise this would be top of the pile.
-Price is £4.99.
+The price is £4.99.

 This award-winning app claims that 9 out of 10 learners that use this pass.
 It has everything you need and it's easy to use.
 Only a few negative reviews about technical glitches stop it from topping our list.
-Costs £4.99.
+It costs £4.99.

 It’s important to feel fresh when you take your exam, so your plan for test day begins the night before.
 Eat a healthy meal and get a good night’s sleep.

 You’ve probably crammed for exams before and it’s not a good idea.
 Retaining information comes from weeks of revision, not a late-night session with Red Bull and coffee.